 A contract liability is the obligation to transfer goods or services to a customer for which the Company has received consideration (or an amount of consideration is due) from the customer.
-If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognised when the payment is made or the payment is due (whichever is earlier).
-Contract liabilities are recognised as revenue when the Company performs under the contract.
+If a customer pays consideration before the Company transfers goods or services to the customer, a contract liability is recognised when the payment is due (whichever is earlier).
+Contract liabilities are recognised as evenue when the Company performs under the contract.